puntonim/inspire-ansible-poc/ansible/README.md

     a new virtual environment in that dir, then create a symbolic link from a dir "current" to "v0.12.10".
 Celery, Gunicorn and all the stack always point to the "current" dir.
 After changing the symlink they are restarted.
+  - move Flask config files (inspirehep.cfg) into this repository.
+You might also use Ansible Vault for the secrets included in the config (and move away from TEIGI/tbag)